 Carter also tried to reach an agreement with the Soviet Union, called SALT II, because it followed up on the Strategic Arms Limitation Talks held between Nixon and Leonid Brezhnev.
 However, while the Soviet Union talked peace, it was also sharpening its sword, building more missiles instead of reducing the number, and working to spread communism to new places like Angola, Ethiopia, and Afghanistan.
 In eastern Europe, the Soviets deployed medium-range SS-20 missiles, which raised new fears among Western commanders because they would be harder to track than long-range ICBMs.
 By the time of the Carter presidency it was obvious that the USSR wasn't keeping most of the agreements it had made, so Congress, though it was Democratic-controlled, refused to ratify the agreement.
 At the end of 1979 the Red Army, encouraged by the Iranian Revolution (see below) and the breakup of CENTO (the Middle East equivalent of NATO), invaded Afghanistan, replaced the current Afghan leader with one more obedient to Moscow, and began fighting a Moslem rebellion that had sprung up there.
-Carter already had all he could handle with Iran, so the only thing he did to punish the Soviets was boycott the 1980 Summer Olympics, which were held in Moscow.
+Carter already had all he could handle with Iran, so the only things he did to punish the Soviets were to introduce some trade sanctions, and boycott the 1980 Summer Olympics, which were held in Moscow.
 We'll come back to the Afghanistan conflict later in this chapter, because it is still one of the world's big hot spots today.

 Elsewhere, Carter declared that henceforth, the United States would emphasize more human rights and less realpolitik.
 Previously, in order to fight communism, the United States had allied itself with several unsavory monarchs, dictators, and presidents-for-life, as if being anticommunist covered a multitude of sins.
 Besides South Vietnam, examples of right-wing, pro-American tyrants included those in Chile (Augusto Pinochet), Greece (Georgios Papadopoulos), Iran (Mohammed Reza Shah Pahlavi), Nicaragua (Anastasio Somoza), Pakistan (Muhammad Zia-ul Haq), the Philippines (Ferdinand Marcos), Saudi Arabia (the Saudi royal family), South Africa (Balthazar John Vorster), and South Korea (Park Chung Hee).
 Now Carter told those rulers to shape up, if they wanted to continue receiving US aid and arms.
 But it is one thing to speak idealism; it is far more difficult to make it work.
 Two cases in particular caused problems that the United States is still dealing with, thirty years later.